 The N Lamar Blvd and Burnet Rd Corridor Improvements project (Project ID: 9383.002) is funded from the voter-approved 2012 General Obligation Bond Program, with a total allocation of $15 million, supplemented with other sources, to address multi-modal corridor improvements identified in the N Lamar Blvd/Burnet Rd Corridor Mobility Report.

 The Public Works Department, the Austin Fire Department (AFD) and Travis County EMS are currently in the process of designing a new fire/EMS station to serve the Onion Creek area.
 Construction is slated to begin in winter 2017 and the station will be located at the intersection of FM 1626 and Old San Antonio Rd.
 The addition of this station will aid AFD and Travis County EMS in improving response times to accomodate growth and annexation along the southern fringe of Austin.

-In March 2016, the study phase for the replacement bridge at Redbud Trail over Lady Bird Lake will begin.
+In March 2016, the study phase for the replacement bridge at Redbud Trail over Lady Bird Lake began.
 This project has been years in the making and is the result of increasing strains on the bridge due to flooding, population growth, the number of vehicles on the road and heightened use.

 The Sabine Street Promenade project, located along Sabine Street between 4th and 6th Streets, gives priority to bicyclists and pedestrians by creating a festival street atmosphere.

 In September of 2017, the City of Austin's Public Works Department, in conjunction with the Austin Water Utility, began the Tanglebriar Water System Improvements Project.
 This project will involve making the improvements necessary to convert the Old Anderson Mill water pressure zone.